awsdocs/aws-iot-docs/developerguide/IoTCore-VPC.md

 + VPC endpoints support IPv4 traffic only\.
 + VPC endpoints will serve [ATS certificates](https://docs.aws.amazon.com/iot/latest/developerguide/server-authentication.html) only, except for custom domains\.
 + [VPC endpoint policies](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-access.html) are not supported at this time\.
++ For VPC endpoints that are created for the AWS IoT Core data plane, AWS IoT Core doesn't support using zonal or regional public DNS records\.

 ## Scaling VPC endpoints with IoT Core<a name="Scaling-VPC-endpoints"></a>